PhD, University of Minnesota

 Information Politics: secrecy and transparency; leaking/whistleblowing; surveillance, spying, and other kinds of intelligence operations; privacy and information technologies; elite/citizen knowledge, ignorance, and (mis)perceptions of risks, threats, and govt. operations

 American political development: especially the 1960s until the present

 Jason Ross Arnold is Associate Professor of Political Science at VCU.
-He received his Ph.D. from the University of Minnesota in 2008, and hasn’t grilled steaks outside with below zero windchills and ice hockey sounds from the nearby park since then.
+He received his Ph.D. from the University of Minnesota in 2008.

 Professor Arnold’s first book, Secrecy in the Sunshine Era: The Promise and Failures of U.S. Open Government Laws, explained the persistence of excessive government secrecy despite decades of transparency reforms and promises.
 A review in the Journal of American History called the book “the foundational text for understanding governmental secrecy in the modern era.”
 His earlier research examined a range of issues in comparative public opinion, such as public ignorance, corruption perceptions, and ideology.

 Professor Arnold recently completed a manuscript for his second book, Secret-Spillers: Whistleblowers, Leakers, and Their Networks, from Snowden to Samizdat.
 He is also working on a project about the politics of surveillance in the U.S. during the past half century.